our kitchen door styles

 Our collection of kitchen door styles can be hand painted in any of our sophisticated Mudd & Co paint colours or a bespoke colour.

-The Bakewell door style takes it name from a small market town in the Derbyshire Dales.
-The style is a stop chamfer and was inspired by an antique Edwardian butler’s pantry purchased from a farmhouse near the village.
+The Edwardian door style is a stop chamfer and was inspired by an antique Edwardian butler’s pantry purchased from a farmhouse near the village.
 This style was widely used during the Edwardian era as the fashion moved away from the more ornate Victorian style.

-Named after the famous local Victorian architect, William Larner Sugden, this door style is of typical Victorian proportions.
-Smaller than the Thorncliffe, the Sugden reflects the late Victorian desire for more refined decoration.
-With a wealth of local examples of Sugden’s work, our style is heavily influenced by him.
+Inspired by the famous local Victorian architect, William Larner Sugden, this door style is of typical Victorian proportions.
+Smaller than the Classic, the Victorian reflects the late Victorian desire for more refined decoration.